Meet Our Current Fall Teachers

 Kathleen Smith, JD, is an experienced educator and attorney.
 She is an associate professor at Chestnut Hill College and has received numerous awards recognizing her contributions to legal education, jurisprudence, civic engagement and public service.

-Anne Stevenson Smith started playing ukulele in 2010, just when the current uke craze began.
+Anne Stevenson Smith has been playing ukulele for 15 years.
 As a music major, with a history of singing and playing other instruments, she found the ukulele to be a perfect fit.
-She is the leader of the Philadelphia Mainline ukulele meetup group.
-Anne focuses on basic chords and best practices, and has also done a wide range of uke workshops for the Philadelphia Folksong society as well as for the Uke Meetup group.
+She is a leader of the Philadelphia Mainline ukulele meetup group.
+Anne focuses on sharing basic chords and best practices, and has been teaching and doing uke workshops for years.
+As part of the duo Ten Strings Two Hearts, Annie is playing professionally with her partner as a member of the Philadelphia Folksong Society’s Musical Artists Cooperative.

 Kaniesha Thomas, MSW has been an entrepreneur for the last four years.
-The mission of her business is to create art that embodies spirituality, healing and self care. www.revolutionaryratchet.com
+The mission of her business is to create art that embodies spirituality, healing and self care.

 Nicki Toizer was the Technical Director at MALT for ten years.
 She has loved photography for more than 25 years and enjoys teaching others how to use their cameras.